Website Manager

 • All equipment must be kept inside the dugout.

-• No swinging bats or throwing baseballs in/around the dugout.
+• No swinging bats or throwing baseballs in or around the dugout.

 • No climbing on dugout fences or hanging from overhead bars.